fieldtrip/website/development/realtime/rda.md

 #### Compilation

-On the command line, change to the ''realtime/datasource/BrainAmp'' directory and type ''make''.
+On the command line, change to the "realtime/datasource/BrainAmp" directory and type "make".
 The Makefile will also work with the MinGW compiler on
 Windows.
 You will need to [compile](/development/realtime/reference_implementation#compiling_the_code) the **libbuffer** library first.

 ### Alternative interface using BCI2000